Rich Johnston

-Richard Johnston is a British comics creator, columnist, and founder of the comics news site Bleeding Cool.
+Richard "Rich" Johnston is a British comics creator, columnist, and founder of the comics news site Bleeding Cool.

 The Comics Journal described Johnston as having claimed to be "the oldest extant comics news reporter on the Internet."
 His past columns include "All The Rage" (for Silver Bullet Comic Books), and "Lying in the Gutters" (for Comic Book Resources).

 Early life

 Johnston grew up in Pontefract, West Yorkshire.
 He subsequently moved to London.